LuluLaGlue/Epitech_TaxiDriver/README.md

     + <code>-r</code>: Activate Render.
     + <code>-l</code>: Set a number of times to play the game (equivalent to *episodes* during training)
     + <code>-h</code>: Display a help message.
+This approach is effective in our case as the only positive reward is the correct dropoff of the passenger.
+If the environment were to contain another positive reward the trial-and-error approach might optimize the route to it and miss out on the real goal of the game it is learning to play.
+In order to to limit this we implemented the Epsilon Decreasing method which consists of exploiting the current situation with probability <code>1 - epsilon</code> and exploring a new option with probability <code>epsilon</code> with epsilon decreasing over time.
+The Epsilon Decreasing method is particularly effective in environment such as Frozen Lakes where the game actions are not deterministic.

 ## SARSA
-In order to shorten the training time we tried to implement the SARSA algorithm.
+In order to shorten the training time and explore other possible algorithm we tried to implement the SARSA algorithm.
 This attempt is located in the *SARSA* directory with the following files:
 - ***SARSA_Train.py***: A python script used to train and save a new model (or Q Table), to run it use <code>python SARSA_Train.py</code> with the following possible arguments:
     + <code>-a</code>: Alpha. **Default**: 0.85
     + <code>-g</code>: Gamma or Discount Rating. **Default**: 0.99 (We first tried with *0.95* but the resulting model was not effective enough)